 Now I can have all the great flavor without the commitment.
 A bachelor's anchovy dream.

-Cleaned and deboned, here are two fillets of anchovies, fished from the Galician Sea and cured in northern Spain.
+Cleaned and deboned, here are two packets of four to six fillets of anchovies, fished from the Galician Sea and cured in northern Spain.
 Perfect for a Caesar salad.
 Or on top of a midnight egg-salad sandwich.

 Anchovies are best stored refrigerated regardless of whether they're packaged in salt or olive oil.
 We store them that way here at Zingerman's.
 And while they're fine out of the fridge for an extended period (they won't go bad, as they're preserved and will last years), they'll lose their firmness more quickly at warmer temperatures.